bbc/simorgh/src/app/components/Timestamp/README.md

 For displaying an isolated timestamp, separate from the other content in an article or cell.

 ## When not to use this component
-When an date or time is to be displayed inline inside a paragraph.
+When a date or time is to be displayed inline inside a paragraph.

 ## Installation
 `npm install (package-name)`